Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GT 640 DDR3 should be a small bit faster than the Radeon HD 3850 256MB in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GT 640 DDR3 will be 8% quicker than the Radeon HD 3850 256MB in general, because of its greater bandwidth. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison